Chinese Canadians in the Greater Toronto Area: Politics

 The Chinese Benevolent Association gained power after several factions competed for political dominance in the 1920s: the political consolidation was completed by the 1930s.
 Many clan organizations and family name organizations, or tong, formed political backbone of the Chinese community in the 1930s and 1940s.
 The Toronto political establishment referred to a "Mayor of Chinatown," an informal office that served as a liaison between the city's power structure and the Chinese hierarchy.
 The Chinese persons communicating with the white community were at the top of the ethnic Chinese social and political hierarchy and made themselves as the representatives of the entire Chinese community.
 The tong and hui geographical and surname groups were under the political control of the CBA, and dues paid to these umbrella organizations rose to the top of the CBA leadership.

-The end of the Chinese Civil War in 1949 and the Chinese Communist Party rule in the Mainland caused political fissures in the Chinese community.
-Organizations which were pro-CPC left the CBA-oriented power structure.
+The end of the Chinese Civil War in 1949 and the Chinese Communist Party rule in the mainland caused political fissures in the Chinese community.
+Organizations which were pro-CCP left the CBA-oriented power structure.
 The CBA lost its political dominance by the 1960s.